oneapi-src/oneDNN/doc/programming_model/attributes_post_ops.md

 - only plain layout (a, ab, acb, acdb, acdeb) is supported for weights tensor;
 - mask defines the correspondence between the output tensor dimensions and the prelu weights tensor.
 The set i-th bit indicates that a dedicated weights value is used for each index along that dimension.
-Mask 0 valuee means common (scalar) weights value for the whole output tensor.
+Mask 0 value means common (scalar) weights value for the whole output tensor.
 - the order of dimensions does not depend on how elements are laid out in memory.
 For example: